Skip to content

 What Are the Disadvantages of ODR?

-ODR can be a cost-effective way of dealing with consumer disputes.
+ODR can be a cost-effective way to resolve consumer disputes.
 However, it is also still in its early stages and has some disadvantages.

 First, ODR can be inaccessible to those who do not have a stable internet connection or cannot navigate technology, such as an ODR platform.
-This means that you cannot always rely on ODR as your main source of dispute resolution.
-This is because it is inaccessible to some consumers.
+This means you cannot always rely on ODR as your primary dispute resolution method, since it is inaccessible to some consumers.

 Additionally, in a cross-border dispute, you may find difficulties in dealing with language differences on your ODR platform.
 In this vein, it can also be difficult to enforce an ODR decision because you will have little correspondence with the other party beyond the online platform.

-Finally, there can also be issues with ODR being viewed as a biased way of dealing with the dispute.
-Because ODR service providers are usually for-profit businesses, the trader or the consumer can sometimes feel as if the system is skewed against them.
+Some parties may view ODR as a biased way of resolving a dispute.
+Because ODR service providers are usually for-profit businesses, traders or consumers may feel the system is skewed against them.

 Key Takeaways